andrew1007/mrfa-demo/article/7-memoization.md

 ## `createSelector` data access, via Tree Traversal

-Selector functions are `createSelector`'s mechanism to access data.
-Selector-evaluated data are arguments in the computation callback. `createSelector` is designed to be transparently integrated into applications that rely on the selector model for algorithms.
+`createSelector`'s uses selector functions to make data available in a pure way.
+When a `createSelector` function is invoked, the array of selectors are evaluated and their return values become arguments in the computation callback.

 ```typescript
 const getDocs = (state) => state.docs;